ujjwalguptaofficial/fortjs-doc/docs/test/initialize.md

 ---
-Title: "Initialize Controller"
+title: "Initialize Controller"
-Keywords: "test, unit, initialize, fortjs, node"
+keywords: "test, unit, initialize, fortjs, node"
-Description: "initialize is a method in a controller which initializes a controller."
+description: "initialize is a method in a controller which initializes a controller."
 ---

 initialize is a method in a controller which initializes a controller & set the controller property provided in param.
 This is helpful when you are doing unit testing where you want to set the controller properties.